Community Conduct Guidelines [V 3]

 A Bit of Chiptune operates under a series of guidelines, which are applicable to all members in all spaces.
 Their purpose is not only to maintain a healthy collective, but also to constantly push ABOC to improve.
 Additional rules may be added over time or if special circumstances occur.

-Connection: Curators should find ways provide opportunities for artists to communicate with each other.
-This promotes friendships, networking, learning, and fulfillment.
-When collaborations take place, participants should be able to know who they are working with and should not be denied opportunities to discuss with their team.
+Connection: When collaborations take place, participants should be able to know who they are working with and should not be denied opportunities to discuss with their peers.

 Access: All should consider how we can make spaces and events as accessible as possible.
 We should also avoid building a culture that indirectly excludes minorities.
-To give examples: Text-based content should be conveyed in readable fonts, sensitive or over-stimulating content should be preceded with warnings, sexual content should be inaccessible to minors, and so on.
+Listen to marginalized groups first in discussions about treating or resolving that marginalization.

-Consideration: It’s important to consider circumstantial and emotional influences when interacting with others and reacting to their choices.
+Consideration: Always consider circumstantial and emotional influences when interacting with others.
 Rules and expectations do not justify cruelty when exceptional forces hinder one’s ability to abide by them.
 The phrases “Facts don’t care about your feelings” and “Man up” are not welcome here either.

 Privacy: Personal lifestyles are personal.
 Do not violate others’ privacy regarding their consensual sex lives, location, religious affiliation, and so on.
 Conversations about these topics are welcome and OK.
-Invasiveness, obsessiveness, doxxing, harassment and conversion-oriented behavior is not.
+Invasiveness, obsessiveness, doxxing, and harassment is not.